 Furniture Removal: you will need to remove all your furniture before the flooring can be installed.
 On average, it costs about $75-200 to have the pros remove the furniture for you.

-Laminate Flooring vs. Hardwood Flooring
+Laminate Flooring vs. Hardwood Cost

 The biggest difference, as well as the most significant point of attraction to laminate flooring, compared to real hardwood, is the price.
 Laminate is MUCH cheaper than hardwood flooring.

 While laminate costs between $3 to $8 per square foot, hardwood costs between $5 to $20 per square foot, on average.